Madelyn Desiano: International career

 Desiano attended training camp with the United States under-14 team in 2014.

 In September 2017, Desiano competed with the United States under-19 team in the CFA International Women's Youth Football Tournament in China.
 In April 2018, she competed with the United States under-18 team in Switzerland.

+Coaching career

+In July 2026, after retiring from her playing career, Desiano was hired as an assistant coach for the Pepperdine Waves.

 Personal life

 Desiano was born to parents Tom, who played college basketball for San Jose State, and Ann-Marie, a competitive dancer who was a cheerleader for Long Beach State.

 Desiano wrote a book about her experiences at UCLA; in June 2025, she self-published Bend Never Break, focusing on UCLA's 2022 National Championship.